aws-samples/ecs-service-connect-yelb-sample-app/README.md

 This reference architecture provides an easy to use YAML template for deploying a sample Yelb application using service discovery to [Amazon Elastic Container Service (Amazon ECS)](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

-There are two ways you can launch the [CloudFormation stack](iac/base-infra-cfn.yaml) in your account.

-1. You can use the provided [setup.sh](scripts/setup.sh) script located in the `scripts` folder.

-To run the provided script, you will need to have the AWS CLI installed on your system, and the minimum required AWS CLI version is `2.9.2`.
+To launch the [CloudFormation stack](iac/base-infra-cfn.yaml) you can use the provided [setup.sh](scripts/setup.sh) script located in the `scripts` folder.
+To run the script, you will need to have the AWS CLI installed on your system, and the minimum required AWS CLI version is `2.9.2`.

 The script accepts 4 optional arguments: